Learning Process case study: Making eBooks the Hacky WayMay 11, 2020 -

 - I was initially very surprised about the persnickety TOC – I’m not sure what conversion is happening; this is where I hope to get more academic understanding.
 I would have thought a

-- Right Clicking on a mobi to “Open in Kindle” for Mac only works if that app is open, otherwise the loading screen hangs.
-Kindle Mac app also will sometimes freak out that the file already exists – but not every time.
-So you have to delete previous versions, one at a time with right click menus
+- Right Clicking on a mobi to “Open in Kindle” for Mac only works if that app is already open, otherwise the loading screen hangs.
+Kindle Mac app also will sometimes freak out that the file already exists… but not every time.
+So you have to delete previous versions, one at a time, tediously, with right click menus.

 - In my previous experiments HTML to mobi worked while HTML to print-to-PDF to mobi broke links.

 - I predict that a less simple document would have had challenges.
-Quote formatting, media, footnotes–there are some battles left to wage I’m sure.
+Quote formatting, media, footnotes/endnotes/bibliography–there are some battles left to wage I’m sure.

-- I am a morning person, doing stuff like this in a single sitting past 8pm was a fun challenge.
+- I am a morning person, doing stuff like this in a single sitting past 8pm was a fun challenge, one I should keep rare.

 Conclusion / Iteration Time!

-“Messy, but it works” was definitely the right approach for this case, but not forever.
-My learning process is iterative; and on the next process I hope to find out how to do more of this within Calibre, Pandoc, or whatever the ideal tool is.
+“Messy, but it works” was definitely the right approach for this project, but not forever.
+My learning process is iterative; and on the next process I hope to find out how to do more of this within Calibre, Pandoc, or whatever the ideal tool is, and hopefully not an online converter.
 Ideally I won’t wade through more of the scummy google results and will find an industry expert who has experience in proper ways of publishing these eBook formats.

 Jason’s Book is live (and free) at the Operation World blog for CoVid-19: http://covid-19.operationworld.org/global-transmission-global-mission